Next: Position and momentum

 possible for a general state vector.

-In fact, according to Eq.
-(89), the normalization condition can be written
+In fact, according to Equation (90), the normalization condition can be written

 |

-We have now studied observables whose eigenvalues can take a discrete number of
+We have now studied observables whose eigenvalues take a discrete number of

-values as well as those whose eigenvalues can take any value.
+values, as well as those whose eigenvalues take a continuous range of values.
 There are

 we could look at.
-For instance, observables whose eigenvalues can only take
+For instance, observables whose eigenvalues can take a

-finite range of values plus a set of discrete values.
-Both of these cases can be
+(finite) continuous range of values, plus a set of discrete values.
+Such cases can be

 Richard Fitzpatrick